 To help get you started on creating your own family movement plan, we’ve crowd sourced some of the Sportball team’s favourite healthy family activities to do during the winter and summarized below.

-• Virtual family workout classes: We love these classes from the Peloton app.
+- Virtual family workout classes: We love these family-friendly classes from the Peloton app.

-• Sign up for a weekly Sportball class or other regularly scheduled active program: Get that heart rate pumping alongside your kiddos in our Parent & Child Classes or use our Drop-off Classes (ages 3+) as an opportunity to squeeze in a little extra movement for you, like a power walk or run in the neighbourhood.
-See all available kids programs!
+- Sign up for a weekly Sportball class or other regularly scheduled active program: Get that heart rate pumping alongside your kiddos in our Parent & Child Classes (16-mo. to 3-yrs) or use our Drop-off Classes (ages 3+) as an opportunity to squeeze in a little extra movement for you, like a power walk or run in the neighbourhood (don’t forget a good pair of winter spikes for slippery sidewalks!).
+See all available kids programs here!

 Like an a la carte menu, you can pick your favourite ideas, or ones that feel attainable and realistic for your family, and add each event to your weekly calendar.
 Treat these events like any other scheduled appointment you wouldn’t miss.
-Lastly, be sure to bring the enthusiasm, especially as you’re establishing the new routine.
-Kids will pick up on your energy so lead by example – snow or shine.
+Lastly, don’t forget the enthusiasm, especially as you’re establishing the new routine.
+Kids will pick up on your energy so lead by example – snow or shine!

 How much activity do kids need during the winter?